 The cliff settlements were not to last.
 Another population collapse occurred, this time at the end of the 13th century, leaving sites like Cliff Palace abandoned and falling into ruin.
 The people appear to have migrated south again to sites in Arizona and New Mexico.

-Why this second, and very dramatic, collapse in population occurred is a mystery.
-In the "American Scientist" article, researchers note that a mix of factors seems to be involved.
-“A combination of factors — including climate change, population growth, competition for resources and conflict — seem to have sparked the move," they write.
+In the American Scientist article, researchers noted that a mix of factors seemed to be involved in this collapse.
+"A combination of factors — including climate change, population growth, competition for resources and conflict — seem to have sparked the move," they wrote.

 There were also signs of a battle.
-"Excavators found 23 complete or fairly complete human bodies, as well as scattered bones from at least 11 other individuals, indicating that at least 34 people died at or near the end of the village occupation," the researchers write, noting that "none of these bodies was formally buried, and at least eight exhibit direct evidence of violent death."
+"Excavators found 23 complete or fairly complete human bodies, as well as scattered bones from at least 11 other individuals, indicating that at least 34 people died at or near the end of the village occupation," the researchers wrote, noting that "none of these bodies was formally buried, and at least eight exhibit direct evidence of violent death."

 The people who left Sand Canyon, before the final fall, likely joined the other people of the Mesa Verde region in migrating south to new lands.

 A recent study reveals that a "megadrought" even worse than the drought that wiped at Mesa Verde, may hit the American Southwest by the end of the 21st century.
 The effects on the people living in the American Southwest could be severe, leaving future inhabitants to grapple with water shortages amidst a hotter, more arid, environment.